Chickenpox is a highly infectious disease caused after becoming infected by the Varicella Zoster Virus.

 This is normally 5 days after the last set of lesions appear.

 Affected individuals should also not fly/ travel until they have been cleared to do so by medically qualified staff.
-(We undertake such assessments)
+(We undertake such assessments).
+So whilst not strictly a travel vaccination it can be useful to prevent travel related delays and stress.

 This live vaccine gives protection of up to 98% in children against chickenpox.
 Slightly less in adults.